beasaddress/E-Commerce-Backend/README.md

 Install required dependencies, run "npm start" in Git Bash after sourcing the schema and seeding the database, and then test out all routes in Insomnia.

 ## License
-This application is covered under the  license.
+This application is covered under the MIT license.